dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Multi-factor authentication](/files/mfa-login-security-key.png)

-1. Click on "Log in", select the type of security key you will be activating, and activate the security key.
+1. Click on <label>Log in</label>, select the type of security key you will be activating, and activate the security key.

 </div>